rdkcentral/aamp/test/l2test/AAMP-CDAI-8006_Single_source_period_with_CDAI_ad_short_by_2sec/README.md

 # AAMP L2 Tune time test
-Test used to check/verify the linear CDAI behaviour with same duration ad and shorter duration ad
+Test used to check/verify the linear CDAI behavior with same duration ad and shorter duration ad

 ## Test Files